tatliHU/memewebsite/README.md

 User to connect to the database server
 - POSTGRES_PASS\
 Password to connect to your database server
+- WEBSITE_URL\
+URL (and optionally port) your website listens on.
+Example: https://mysite.com:5000
 - AWS access related env vars

 ## Remote setup with Terraform